SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Shell is often but kinda incorrectly used as a synonym to command-based shell A TUI is a user interface that uses Text to render, but accept input like GUIs, and like GUIs they consume a fixed part of the screen.
 <img src="sm_Midnight_Commander_(2005)_en.png"><img rc="sm_1024px-Vim-(logiciel)-console.jpg">
+NUIs are (mostly theoretical/hypothesized) intefaces that are claimed to be natural to use in some way.

+UI|User interface
+NUI|natural user inteface
+GUI|graphical user interface
+TUI|Text-based user interface
+CLI|Command-line interface

 ### CLI